Stagecoach Cumbria and North Lancashire: Stagecoach in Cumbria

-Stagecoach in Cumbria is the trading name of Stagecoach North West Limited, and predominantly operates services in Cumbria.
+Stagecoach in Cumbria was a trading name of Stagecoach North West Limited, and predominantly operates services in Cumbria.
 The company has been formerly known as Barrow Borough Transport, Stagecoach Cumberland and Stagecoach Ribble.

 Cumberland Motor Services was one of the first National Bus Company subsidiaries to be privatised in 1986; this was almost immediately after gaining the Penrith and Carlisle depots from Ribble.
 The company was bought from the NBC by Stagecoach in July 1987, who split it into two territories: CMS Carlislebus for services within Carlisle itself and CMS Cumberland for the rest of the services; eventually, both territories merged with Ribble's south Cumbria services to become Stagecoach Cumberland.

 In 2005, the company commenced operation of Cumbria County Council-secured service X35, which ran between Barrow-in-Furness and Kendal via Ulverston and Grange-over-Sands.
-In July 2012, funding was withdrawn and the service was taken over commercially by Stagecoach C&NL.
+In July 2012, funding was withdrawn and the service was taken over commercially by Stagecoach.
 At the same time, the service was renumbered X6 and the route was diverted away from Westmorland General Hospital.

 In July 2016, a fleet of twelve Alexander Dennis Enviro400 MMC double-deck vehicles were introduced on service 555, which runs between Keswick and Lancaster via Grasmere – an investment totalling £2.5 million.

 In July 2017, a fleet of open-top Dennis Trident/Alexander ALX400 were replaced by new Volvo B5TL/Wright Gemini 3.
-Branded in the two-tone green Lakesider livery, the vehicles operate on service 599 - branded as "Lakesider" by Stagecoach (Note: Lakesider 599 bus runs every 20 minutes from Bowness to Grasmere, connecting with mainline station, Windermere.
-Open top buses promotional page) - between Bowness-on-Windermere and Grasmere via Windermere and Ambleside, with occasional early/late connections to the depot in Kendal.
+Branded in the two-tone green Lakesider livery, the vehicles operate on service 599 - branded as "Lakesider" by Stagecoach - between Bowness-on-Windermere and Grasmere via Windermere and Ambleside, with occasional early/late connections to the depot in Kendal.

 In April 2023, service 555 was renewed with a brand new fleet of nine Alexander Dennis Enviro400 MMC double-deck vehicles.
 (Note: The new buses will not be used on journeys operated via the M6, as said by Stagecoach in the Lakes by Bus PDF in small print under "One day adventures on the 555" section.)
 This investment totalled £3 million, and saw seven vehicles from the existing fleet of similar vehicles dating from 2016, cascaded to Barrow depot to operate services 6 and X6, between Barrow-in-Furness, Ulverston, and Windermere or Kendal, and the remaining five down to Morecambe.

 The company has been frequently criticised for charging high fares – especially when the cost of a single journey is equated against a comparative journey in London.

 Stagecoach in Lancaster

-Stagecoach in Lancaster operates services in and around the towns of Lancaster and Morecambe.
-It is the trading name of Stagecoach North West Limited, and consists of the former Stagecoach Ribble services, as well as those formerly operated by Lancaster City Transport – a municipal bus operator which ceased trading in 1993.
+Stagecoach in Lancaster was the trading name of Stagecoach North West Limited's operations from its Morecambe depot. including Stagecoach Ribble services, as well as those formerly operated by Lancaster City Transport – a municipal bus operator which ceased trading in 1993.

+During 2018/2019, 32 new Alexander Dennis Enviro 400MMC arrived into Morecambe depot for routes 1/1A as well the 100/2X.
+18 was introduced in 2018 with a further 14 introduced during 2019.
+This was a £7 Million pound investment.